 Downstream routers must explicitly join PIM distribution trees in order to receive multicast streams on behalf of receivers or other downstream PIM routers.
 This paradigm of receiver-initiated forwarding makes PIM ideal for network environments where receiver groups are thinly populated and bandwidth conservation is a concern, such as in wide area networks (WANs).

 Note.
-OmniSwitch 6800/6850/9000 switches support PIM-DM, PIM-SMv2 and are not compatible with PIM-SMv1.
+The OmniSwitch supports PIM-DM and PIM-SMv2 but is not compatible with PIM-SMv1.

 PIM-Sparse Mode (PIM-SM)